whiskeyjimbo/CheckMate/README.md

 - Group monitoring tracks all hosts individually
 - Rules trigger when any host goes down
 - Suitable for services where each host's availability is critical
+- Can be set at check level to override group settings

 In both modes:
 - Response times are averaged across all successful checks in the group
 - Metrics are tracked at both host and group levels
 - Prometheus histograms are used for latency tracking
-- Notifications include the number of available hosts
+- Notifications include specific failing hosts

 Example Prometheus queries for HA monitoring:
 ```promql